aws-samples/lambda-refarch-fileprocessing/pipeline/README.md

 You will need to approve the deployment before the pipeline execution actually deploys any resources.
 Once approved, additional resources will be deployed as per the main architecture documentation.

+### Test

+The test stage will execute a bash script to perform an end to end test of the application.
+It uploads 24 sample files from the tests directory and checks for outputs and sentiment DB entries.

+If it cannot locate either the output files or DB entries the pipeline will fail.
+Once the tests successfully complete the script removes the test resources.

 ## Getting started